AWildDevAppears/structure-docs/README.md

 * Never inline - inline styles are hard to maintain.

-* !IMPORTANT, dont use !important
+* !IMPORTANT, don't use !important

 ## Layout

-WRONG (space out your css, let minification do this part for you)
+WRONG (space out your css, let minifiers do this part for you)
 ```css
   .link--primary {color: red}
 ```